ravikumarpatti/google_api_integration/README.md

 This application provides api's for code suggestion system where users can submit code snippets and receive AI-generated suggestions for improvements, bug fixes, and best practices.
 The system uses a **FIFO (First-In-First-Out) queue** to handle multiple concurrent requests efficiently, ensuring fair processing for all users.

+## Try this link to use the application ---> https://google-api-integration.onrender.com

 ### Key Highlights:

 - ✅ Real-time WebSocket communication